 We’ve rounded up some top suggestions on how best to spend your free time in the city.
-From indoor and outdoor activities, here’s our shortlist of the best things to do in NYC right now.
+From indoor to outdoor activities, here’s our roundup of the best things to do in NYC right now.

 Go skating at The Bank of America Winter Village, Bryant Park

 Enjoy New York City’s only free admission ice skating rink.
 (Though if you need to rent skates that will cost you $21 upwards).
 Plotted in Midtown, and open through 28 March 2021, online booking is required for all skaters.
 After an hour on the ice, enjoy some rink-side eats at the Lodge Deck – who’s for some flamed toffee marshmallows?

 Enjoy Bombay’s best in the Big Apple at GupShup NY

 GupShup, meaning “chitchat” or “hanging out”, captures all the energy and spirit of Bombay and presents it proudly in the Big Apple.
 Inspired by old Bombay, Chef Gurpreet Singh melds traditional Indian flavours and ingredients with contemporary techniques and modern tastes.
 Sample the best of the city’s Indian dining scene at home or on-site for outdoor dining.

 The good people at Syndicated Brooklyn have converted the Thames Street side of their building into a Sidewalk Cinema.
 No tickets are required, with seating on a first-come, first-served basis at the tables they’ve set up along their outdoor dining area.
 As tables tend to fill up about an hour before showtime, we advise heading out early and getting in that first order of pulled pork sliders (and a round of earl grey Negronis) ahead of the crowds.